izzycsy/proj1-alienInvaders/README.md

 <a href="https://izzycsy.github.io/proj1-alienInvaders/">Alien Invaders</a>

-### Project Brief:
-- Game to display in browser
-- Incorporate HTML, CSS, and JavaScript files
-- DOM manipulation which allows scripts to dynamically access content, structure and style of documents; updating the data of the page without the need to refresh

 ### Game:
 An adaptation of coin-op video arcade game Space Invaders.
 The goal is to defeat a wave of descending swarm of aliens, using a horizontal moving spaceship, firing at as many aliens possible.

 ### MVP:
+- Game to display in browser
+- Incorporate HTML, CSS, and JavaScript files
 - Canvas of 800 x 600 px (w x h)
 - A spaceship (the player) and 3 rows of aliens
 - Spaceship to shoot aliens
 - Aliens to move downwards as game proceeds
+- DOM manipulation which allows scripts to dynamically access content, structure and style of documents; updating the data of the page without the need to refresh

 ### Other Features:
 - Typography to reflect pixel-like game